gportella/Sequence_based/Readme.md

 - Find approximate matches of a given sequence in a longer sequence

 Both codes depend on SeqAn libraries.
 TFO_finder also depends on RNAfold.

+All codes should be considered in alpha state.